Robert Coombes (murderer): Aftermath

-Neighbours were suspicious and the boys' story that Emily had gone to Liverpool did not make sense.
-The neighbour, Mrs Burridge, contacted Emily's sister-in-law, also Emily Coombes of 168 Bowling Road, to investigate.
+Neighbours became suspicious, and the boys' story that Emily had gone to Liverpool did not make sense.
+Neighbour Ms Burridge contacted Emily's sister-in-law, also Emily Coombes, to investigate.
 She attended on Monday 8 July but got no response.
-She returned at 6pm on Monday 15 July and Fox (whom she did not know) answered the door.
-She was again told Mrs Coombes was in Liverpool.
-She returned on Wednesday 17 July at 9am and got no response.
+She returned on Monday 15 July; Fox (whom she did not know) answered the door.
+She was again told Ms Coombes was in Liverpool.
+She returned on Wednesday 17 July and got no response.

 Returning in early afternoon she knocked and this time got into the house and was met by the boys and Fox.
 The bedroom door was locked and there was a bad smell.
-She obtained a spare key from the landlord and returned to the house.
-Unlocking the door she was confronted by the decomposing body of her sister-in-law, covered in maggots.
+She obtained a spare key from the landlord and unlocked the door; she found the decomposing body of her sister-in-law, covered in maggots.
 Neighbours had noted many flies but had not noted any smell but this was put down to the proximity of much manure in nearby market gardens.

-The neighbour Mrs Burridge (who was also in the house) went to her own house and got her husband to run for the police and Constable Robert Thwart came at 1.50pm.
-Nathaniel had escaped through a window during the event.
-Another neighbour Mrs Hayward of 39 Cave Road replaced the earlier Mrs Burridge.
-More police arrived including Sergeant Henry Balch who took Fox's statement.
+The police were summoned.
+Constable Robert Thwart came at 1:50 pm.
+Nathaniel had escaped through a window.
+More police arrived.
+Sergeant Henry Balch took Fox's statement.
 Robert and John Fox were arrested at the scene and held in the police cells at West Ham.
-He only left (with them) at the arrival of Divisional Police Surgeon Alfred Kennedy then attended the scene and removed the body.
+Divisional Police Surgeon Alfred Kennedy removed the body.
 He described the head as "horribly decomposed".
 The bedsheets were covered in dried blood.
-The blood covered knife still lay nearby.
-He was later joined by Sergeant Charles Orpwood who made detailed plans of the house and murder scene.
+The blood-covered knife still lay nearby.

-Police Inspector George Gilbert spent most of that evening and the next morning at the house.
-He found a boy's flannel shirt covered in blood-stains.
 The bedroom where the murder had taken place had been ransacked by Robert and the contents of the drawers were strewn around the room.
 He appeared to have been looking for more valuables to sell.
-Disturbingly he also found a letter from Robert to his father, not apologising for his crime, but contriving a complicated story about mother injuring her hand and not being able to write, and could he send money to cover various bills.
+He also found a letter from Robert to his father, not apologising for his crime, but contriving a complicated story about mother injuring her hand and not being able to write, and could he send money to cover various bills.
 There was an unsent advert to a local newspaper from young Robert, seeking a private loan of £30 in return for six monthly repayments of £6.
 The rent book was there showing the 7 shilling payment on 8 July, after the mother's death.